Nearsoft/jobs/readme.md

 * Experience with Android SDK
 * Experience with different architectures like Model-View-Controller (MVC) architecture and Model-View-Presenter (MVP)
 * Integration and object-oriented analysis and design (OOAD)

-### Front End Engineer

-* Exceptional JavaScript programming skills.
-This is our primary requirement
-* Excellent HTML, XHTML, CSS skills
-* Developing cross-browser and cross-platform compatible solutions
-* Understanding of MVC frameworks paradigms both on the server and inside browsers talking to servers through REST APIs
-* Experience designing large-scale consumer or enterprise products
-* B.S. in Computer Science or other related discipline/experience
-* Self-starter, driven and obsessed about building great products
-* Nice to have video experience such as Roku, Fine TV, Smart TV

 ### iOS Engineer